Swirrl/table2qb/examples/employment/README.md

 1. [components.csv](https://github.com/Swirrl/table2qb/tree/employment-example/examples/employment/csv/components.csv):

     - Should contain a list of those components (i.e. dimensions/attributes/measures) from the [input.csv](https://github.com/Swirrl/table2qb/tree/employment-example/examples/employment/csv/input.csv) file that you want to define vocabularies for.
-    - In addition to the list of components, this file should also contain the uniques value of the `Measure Type` dimension.
+    - In addition to the list of components, this file should also contain the unique value of the `Measure Type` dimension.
 For example, in this employment data example the `Measure Type` dimension only contains one value of `Count`, which should be added to the [components.csv](https://github.com/Swirrl/table2qb/tree/employment-example/examples/employment/csv/components.csv) file.

  2. codelists ([gender.csv](https://github.com/Swirrl/table2qb/tree/employment-example/examples/employment/csv/gender.csv) and [units.csv](https://github.com/Swirrl/table2qb/tree/employment-example/examples/employment/csv/units.csv))